What is the ADCC?

 Marcelo Garcia has the honor of the most championship wins out of all competitors, with four wins and fourteen total submissions.

 Bianca Basilio and Gabby Garcia hold the 2019 women’s titles in their respective weight classes.
 André Galvão holds the Super Fight title for 2019.

 Due to the worldwide disruptions caused by COVID-19 and the near-complete cancellation of the Trial matches around the globe in 2020, the 2021 ADCC World Championships were postponed until 2022.

 Entry into the ADCC championships is acquired by winning any of the continental trials or via invitation.
 Invitations are reserved for the best, elite fighters.
 Therefore, most competitors hoping for a spot in the tournaments will have to fight their way through the Trials to gain their place.
-Trials are currently scheduled for the following regions for 2021:

 The ADCC championships include some of the best grapplers in the world, and it has certainly lived up to the title of “The Olympics of Grappling.”
 The future looks bright for the Abu Dhabi Combat Club and likely it will continue to grow and evolve as a place where champions seek to demonstrate their prowess and inspire those who follow in their footsteps.

 Kimberly is a Jiu Jitsu purple belt who also holds a black belt in Siljun Dobup Korean Sword Arts.
 When she’s not on the mats, she enjoys immersing herself in nature or a good book.
 She trains in New Jersey with her 9-year-old son.